mwcproject/mwc-node/doc/api/api.md

 ## Node API

 This endpoint is used to query a node about various information on the blockchain, networks and peers.
 By default, this REST API will listen on `localhost:3413`.
 This API is started as the same time as the Grin node.
 This endpoint requires, by default, [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+The username is `mwcfloo` for foonet, `mwcmain` for mainnet and `mwc` for other networks.
-The username is `mwc` and the password can be found in the `.api_secret` file.
+The password can be found in the `.api_secret` file.
 To learn about what specific calls can be made read the [node API doc](node_api.md).

 ## Wallet APIs